How to Train a Kitten

 Teach Her Where to Scratch

 Kittens instinctually want to scratch.
-It helps them stretch their muscles and maintains the health of their nails.
+It helps them stretch their muscles and maintain the health of their nails.
 Plus, it’s a way of marking their territory.
-If you don’t provide adequate areas for her to scratch and praise her for using them, you’ll find claw marks on your floors and furniture.
+Cats like scratching both vertically and horizontally, so provide her both options (ideally in different location) if you can.
+If you don’t provide adequate areas for her to scratch, you’re likely to find claw marks on your floors and furniture.

 Give your kitten a scratching post where she can stretch and scratch her nails.
 You can encourage her to use the post by attaching a toy or rubbing it with catnip.
 Give her lots of praise for using it.

-If she’s started scratching furniture, you can make those less appealing to her by covering with a tight-fitting sheet or use a citrus-scented spray.
-Cats don’t like citrus scents, so she’ll avoid the area.
-Be careful, though, as citrus essential oils and even fresh citrus fruits are toxic to cats.
-If you see your cat scratching furniture, tell her “No” in a firm voice, then gently pick her up and place her in front of her scratching post to show her the correct alternative.
+If she’s started scratching furniture, you can make it less appealing to her by covering with a tight-fitting sheet or moving a plant to block her access.
+If you catch your cat in the act of scratching furniture, interrupt her by saying “No” in a firm voice, then gently pick her up and place her in front on her scratching post to show her the correct alternative.
+Often, she’ll start using her correct scratching post right away and this is the perfect moment to provide lots of praise.

 How to Litter Train Your Kitten